chri3i/Tinvaak2/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Chef for helping with the patching, NPC merge, CK work, UI and many other things.
+- Chef for helping with the patching, NPC merge, CK work, UI, and many other things.
 You're awesome.
-- TheSpaniard for helping with testing, development and helping flesh out the ideas of the list.
+- TheSpaniard for helping with testing, development, and helping flesh out the ideas of the list.
 Like Chef, you're awesome.
-- Annakins for testing, the trailer and the new logo.
+- Annakins for testing, the trailer, and the new logo.
 You're a great person.
 - The rest of the Animonculory dev team for assisting with testing and development.
 Y'all are awesome and make this process much more fun.
-- Galaxy Synth for help in the creation, configuration and setup of Tinvaak 1.
+- Galaxy Synth for help in the creation, configuration, and setup of Tinvaak 1.
-- Sovn for help on the original build, texture discussion, teaching me parts of the CK and upskilling me on certain aspects of modding.
+- Sovn for help on the original build, texture discussion, teaching me parts of the CK, and upskilling me on certain aspects of modding.
 Many thanks to you :)
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.
 - erri120 & jdsmith2816 - Repository template.